1997-wh/SampleFullStack/README.md

 ## Deployment

 ### Backend
-- Hosted on Render for scalability and reliability.
+- Hosted on Render.
-- Configured with environment variables for secure database and application settings.
+- Configured with environment variables for database and application settings.

 ### Frontend
-- Deployed on Vercel for quick and efficient static hosting.
+- Deployed on Vercel.

 ## About This Project